kpdowns/todoist-cli/README.md

 go build -ldflags="-s -w"
 ```

-This will create an executable that can be shipped with a version of the `config.yml` file so that your application can be run.
+This will create an executable that can be released.

 ### Running tests
 In order to run the tests for the todoist-cli, you can run the following command in the root directory.